MPGarlock/Garlock-Portfolio/README.md

-Here are the projects that I have worked on that can be shared and shown.
+Thank you for taking the time to visit my portfolio.
+I am Matt Garlock a data scientist.Here are the projects that I have worked on that can be shared and shown.
+From this you can see my use of programming tools such as Python, R and Hadoop.
+I am also knowledgeable in data visualization tools like Tableau and PowerBI.
+I look forward to working with you in future projects.